Support

 Wi-Fi equipment notes

-This is still our favorite on-set Wi-Fi solution.
+As of 2024, this is our favorite on-set Wi-Fi solution.

-As with the Alien routers, multiple UniFi access points can be configured to work together in a single mesh network, and they support a wired backhaul for maximum performance.
+As with the Alien routers, multiple UniFi access points can be configured to work together in your Wi-Fi network, and they support a wired backhaul for maximum performance.

-Click here to download our setup instructions for UniFi Wi-Fi 6 access points, a Cloud Key Gen2, and an EdgeRouter-X.
+➡️ Click here to download our setup instructions for a Ubiquiti UniFi UCG-Ultra and UniFi Wi-Fi 7 or 6 access points.

 Ubiquiti AmpliFi Alien router